Constitution of Pakistan: Amendments

 Unlike the previous documents, the Constitution cannot be changed, instead constitutional amendments are passed; altering its effect.
-Amendments to the Constitution are made through the Parliament, where a Two-thirds majority and voting is required in both houses for a constitutional amendment to take its effect, in accordance to the Constitution.
+Amendments to the Constitution are made through the Parliament, where a two-thirds majority and voting is required in both houses for a constitutional amendment to take its effect, in accordance to the Constitution.
 In addition to this, certain amendments which pertain to the federal nature of the Constitution must be ratified by a majority of provincial legislatures.

 As of 2019, 25 amendments have been made to the Constitution.
 Among the most important of these are the Eighth (1985) and Seventeenth Amendments (2004), which changed the government from a parliamentary system to a semi-presidential system.
 By far the largest change to the Constitution was the Eighteenth Amendment made in 2010 which reversed these expansions of presidential powers, returning the government to a parliamentary republic, and also defined any attempt to subvert, abrogate, or suspend the constitution as an act of high treason.
-Another significant amendment was the second amendment which declared Ahmadis to be non-Muslims.
+Another significant amendment was the Second Amendment which declared Ahmadis to be non-Muslims.
 It was unanimously passed by parliament in 1974.

 In these amendments, the Twenty-Fifth amendment incorporated the former Federally Administered Tribal Areas into the province of Khyber Pakhtunkhwa.

 In 2017 the Constitution (Twenty-seventh Amendment) Act, 2017 was proposed to the Constitution of Pakistan.
 It aimed to implement recommendations of the Parliamentary Committee on Electoral Reforms.
 It never secured the required constitutional majorities or presidential assent, so it was never adopted and is not part of the Constitution.

-In 2024, the Twenty-Sixth Constitutional Amendment Act was enacted on 21 October, introducing landmark reforms to Pakistan's judicial system, with a focus on the Supreme Court and High Courts.

-In 2025, the Twenty-Seventh Amendment Bill focused mostly on the military structure and the civil-military relations.
-It proposed changes to Article 243, continuing decades of shifts in civil-military authority.
-The 1985 Revival of the Constitutional Order gave the president control over military appointments, the 13th Amendment restored this power to the prime minister, the 17th Amendment reversed it, and the 18th in 2010 again empowered the prime minister.
-The 27th Amendment proposed to abolish the Chairman of the Joint Chiefs of Staff Committee and make the Chief of Army Staff, who'd be subject to life-long constitutional immunities, the Chief of Defence Forces with critics arguing that the move further consolidates military authority.
-Additionally, the amendment proposed giving prime minister the power to appoint or remove the judges of the supreme court and establishment of a Federal Constitutional Court which, analysts claim, would reduce the power of the supreme court.
+In 2024, the Twenty-Sixth Constitutional Amendment was enacted on 21 October, introducing landmark reforms to Pakistan's judicial system, with a focus on the Supreme Court and High Courts and in 2025, the Twenty-Seventh Amendment focused mostly on the military structure and the civil-military relations.
+It changed Article 243, continuing decades of shifts in civil-military authority.
+The Twenty-Seventh Amendment abolished the Chairman of the Joint Chiefs of Staff Committee and made the Chief of Army Staff, subject to life-long constitutional immunities, the Chief of Defence Forces with critics arguing that the move further consolidates military authority.
+Additionally, the amendment proposed giving prime minister the power to appoint or remove the judges of the supreme court and establishment of a Federal Constitutional Court which, analysts claim, reduced the power of the Supreme Court.
 With the passing of the bill in November, two senior judges of the Supreme Court, Syed Mansoor Ali Shah and Athar Minallah resigned in protest, citing 'crippled judicial independence.'
+Former Supreme Court judge Shah criticised the constitutional amendments, claiming they have undermined Pakistan's constitutional framework and judicial independence.
+He described the change as move towards autocracy and proposed a pan to resist them. the amendments, which alter judicial appointments and powers, have sparked ongoing debate between supporters and critics in Pakistan's political and legal circles.